HorlogeSkynet/archey4/README.md

 * If you experience any trouble during the installation or usage, please do **[open an issue](https://github.com/HorlogeSkynet/archey4/issues/new)**.

 * If you had to tweak this project to make it work on your system, please **[open a pull request](https://github.com/HorlogeSkynet/archey4/pulls)** so as to share your modifications with the rest of the world and participate in this project !
+You should also check [Info for contributors](https://github.com/HorlogeSkynet/archey4/wiki/Info-for-contributors).

+* If your distribution is not (currently) supported, please check [How do I add a distribution to Archey?](https://github.com/HorlogeSkynet/archey4/wiki/How-do-I-add-a-distribution-to-Archey%3F).

 * When looking up your public IP address (**WAN\_IP**), Archey will try at first to run a DNS query for `myip.opendns.com`, against OpenDNS's resolver(s).
 On error, it would fall back on regular HTTPS request(s) to <https://ident.me> ([server sources](https://github.com/pcarrier/identme)).

-## Notes to users (, developers, and maintainers) about packaging

-At the moment, [assets published on GitHub](https://github.com/HorlogeSkynet/archey4/releases/latest) are currently built with the `packaging/build.sh` script (a wrapper to [FPM](https://github.com/jordansissel/fpm), [Setuptools](https://github.com/pypa/setuptools) and [Twine](https://github.com/pypa/twine)).

-PIP source and wheel distributions (as long as Debian packages since v4.7.0) are GPG-signed using [this key](https://github.com/HorlogeSkynet.gpg).
-Wheels (and their signatures) are uploaded on GitHub too, whereas source distributions could be watched [here](https://pypi.debian.net/archey4/).

-For the Arch Linux community, [an official package is (still) maintained on AUR](https://aur.archlinux.org/packages/archey4/).